jundalisay/sp/content/en/material/principles/intro/chapter-04.md

 icon: "Juan"
 ---

+Aristotle and Descartes defines substance as that which can exist by itself.

 The substances in physical reality, according to Material Superysics, are:

-potential physical existence
-physical identity
-actual physical existence (physical reality) time blackhole space spectrum fire electricity cosmic neutrinos neutrons acids bases proton quasi crystals

-Each represents a sublayer.
-Of these, the representative substances are:

-Layer | Representative Substance
+Layer | Substances
 --- | ---
-Aethereal | Identity
+Aethereal | potential physical existence or 'mahat', physical identity  or 'aham' or ego, actual physical existence or citta (physical reality)
-Spatial | Blackhole
+Spatial | time, blackhole (vortex), space
-Radiant | Fire
+Radiant | spectrum, fire, electricity
-Convertible | Neutron (3 aetherspace)
-Material | Proton (3 aetherspace)
+Convertible | cosmic neutrinos, neutrons, acids bases Material | proton, quasi crystals

+These substances are part of the mega Substance that:
+- Spinoza and Descartes calls God
+- the Hindus call Brahma
+- the tao by Taoism
+- we call the Supreme Entity

+This Existing Substance is different from Pre-Existence which is called:
+- The One by Parmenides
+- the Hindus call Nirguna Brahma
+- the Tao by Taoism
+- the Absolute Entity by Superphysics

+{{< q a="Aristotle" c="Metaphysics, Book 10 Part 2" >}}
+The substance and nature of the One exists in two ways.
+{{< /q >}}